Project-Renaration/Renarration/ReNarration/Readme.txt

  1. Downaload all the necessary software tools mentioned above and install them.
  2. Install the web server addon for the IDE (optional)
  3. Open IDE and then import WAR file.
+ 4. Import the database file (.sql)  into the mysql database software.
- 4. Deploy the project into the Root directory of the local web server.
+ 5. Deploy the project into the Root directory of the local web server.
- 5. Run the web server.
+ 6. Run the web server.

  Note: The port used here in the file is 8888.
        The password for mysql database root user is given as "toor" edit if necessary.